mlh123/BlogPostings/_posts/2021-02-16-ive-got-an-idea-do-you.md

 Or you may think: that lion looks hungry and I don't want to be its next meal, maybe I make a cookbook on ways to turn from a carnavor to a herbivor in a few easy steps.
 And quickly!

-Now all the serious stuff is out of the way, let us tell you how we came up with our recipe book idea.
+Now all the serious stuff is out of the way, let us tell you how we came up with our ***Holden Honey Hives Presents Our Family Guide to Cooking with Honey*** recipe book idea.
+Long title, we know, but it says what it is on the tin.

+The idea for this came from a speical date, our 20th anniversay of producing high quality honey, with our signiture flavours, for all the family to enjoy together.
+We realised that a way to promote the wellbeing of bees and our honey at the same time, would be through a recipe book to celebrate our anniversay.